Frozen-Pizza-Studios/website/content/blog/2025-05-06-building-a-level-builder.md

   quadrant-4 Not a bad place to be
 ```

-Alright, enough philosophizing.

-As you probably pieced together from the title, I've decided to pursue a level builder system.
-I have reason to believe it will be valuable, I am in no rush, and I think it will be interesting.
+As you probably pieced together from the title, I've already decided to pursue a level builder system.
+I have reason to believe it will be valuable, I'm not in a rush, and I think it will be interesting.

 <div id="continue"></div>